blindnet-io/product-management/user-stories/US-07-Privacy-request-capture-service.md

 **because** I want to continue using my existing system that already covers some of my compliance needs (e.g my system already allows users to log in and modify data adresses, preferences etc - on Amazon, Facebook, etc)

+### US-07-2-05

+**As an** Internet User (a Submitter or a Data Subject), after submitting my data in a Data Capture to an Organization using blindnet devkit

+**I want to** make a Privacy Request in relation to one of the two particular consents I gave when submitting that particular Data Capture

+**because** I only want the Organization to continue using my data to deliver a service to me, but I no longer consent to having my data shared with any other Organization.

+### US-07-2-06

+**As an** Internet User (a Submitter or a Data Subject), after submitting my data in a Data Capture to an Organization using blindnet devkit

+**I want to** make a Privacy Request in relation to that particular Data Capture

+**because** I only want the Organization to delete that particular Data Capture, that I submitted by mistake

 ## 07-3 US specific to Global Privacy Request Capture Service

 ### US-07-3-01